naman-khosla/Naman-Khosla-portfolio/README.md

 - **Dynamic GitHub Repository Integration**: Automatically fetches and displays repositories from GitHub to highlight recent projects.
 - **Instagram Feed**: Dynamically displays recent Instagram posts to engage visitors with current activities and advocacies.
-- **Responsive Design**: Ensures the portfolio is accessible on a variety of devices and screen sizes.
+- **Responsive Design**: The website adjusts to fit different devices and screen sizes, ensuring accessibility and usability.
-- **Interactive UI Components**: Enhances user experience with interactive elements such as modals and dropdowns.
+- **Interactive UI Components**: Enhances user experience with interactive elements such as dropdowns and modal windows.
+- **Single Page Application (SPA)**: Implements SPA architecture for smooth user experiences without page reloads.
+- **Use of Environmental Variables**: Demonstrates best practices in security by storing API keys in environment variables, preventing them from being exposed in the codebase.

 ## Installation

 Clone the repository and install dependencies: